- Chart

 Total Addressable Market (TAM)

-The TAM for government technology is estimated to be in the tens of billions of dollars.
-Tyler Technologies is well-positioned to capture a significant share of this market through its established presence and expanding product offerings.
+The TAM for government technology solutions is substantial and growing, estimated to be in the tens of billions of dollars globally, with the U.S. market representing a significant portion.
+Tyler Technologies Inc. is positioned to capture a large share of this TAM, particularly within its specialized segments of local and state government IT, which represents billions in annual spending for software, services, and maintenance.

 Upturn SWOT Analysis